European Union (EU) - Export requirements for fish and seafood

 Important note

 The export requirements library outlines destination country requirements you need to meet when exporting.
-They include conditions the Canadian government has accepted for issuing export certificates.
+They include importing country conditions the Canadian government has accepted for issuing export certificates.
 Their purpose is to facilitate access to overseas markets for Canadian exporters.

 On this page